AlessandroFlati/BlueStacksAgent/README.md

 This aims to be a Python library that seamlessly integrates with a running BlueStacks Android emulator, providing real-time screen capture and interactive control.
 The library will capture video frames at near native device resolution (and frame rate) without heavy recording overhead, feed them into user-defined processing callbacks, and allow simulated input (taps, swipes, etc.) via ADB with randomness to avoid detection.
 The design will be modular for easy customization and future extension.

 ## Limitations
 For now, only Windows OS is supported.
+Also, Python 3.11+ is not supported yet.

 Using Android Debug Bridge (ADB) to capture screenshots in a loop is straightforward and preserves the device’s full native resolution.
 However, ADB-based capture has a performance ceiling of around 150 ms per frame on BlueStacks (approximately 6–7 FPS).
 Some optimizations, like compressing the output (e.g. using `adb exec-out "screencap | gzip -1"`) can improve throughput by reducing data size, but ADB will not easily achieve high framerates due to bandwidth limits.